mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 These libraries are automatically included in your media folder and linked in your component.

 > **Tip:**
-> You don’t need to manually enqueue them — JCB handles that dynamically.
+> You don't need to manually enqueue them — JCB handles that dynamically.

 ---